Atefnouri/todo/README.md

 # Todo List App

-This is a simple Todo List application built using pure TypeScript.
+🚀 This is a simple Todo List application built using pure TypeScript without any libraries.

 ## Features

 - Add new tasks to the list
+- Edit any existing task
 - Mark tasks as completed
 - undo completed task and restore to main list
 - Delete tasks from the list
-- add local storage support
+- Local storage support
+- search for any task

 ## Technologies Used